revue-org/revue/docs/website/docs/report/deployment/kubernetes.md

-For production environments, Revue can be deployed using **Kubernetes**.
+Revue can be deployed using **Kubernetes**.
 The system is mapped to Kubernetes components like **Deployments**, **Services**, **Ingress**, **Persistent Volume Claims**, and **ConfigMaps**.

-In particular, for core services of the system, the following configurations are provided:
+In particular, for core microservices of the system, the following k8s configuration files are provided:

-- **Deployment**: responsible for creating pods and managing their lifecycle.
+- **Deployment**: it is responsible for creation and the licycle of pods.
+- **Service**:
-- **Service**: type ClusterIP, with no need to be exposed outside the cluster due to the presence of the Ingress Controller (API Gateway).
+  - ClusterIP: when there's no need to expose the service outside the cluster.
-- **Ingress**: to expose the service outside the cluster through the Ingress Controller.
+  - LoadBalancer: to expose the service outside the cluster.
+- **Ingress**: An API object that manages external access to the services in a cluster, typically HTTP.
+An ingress lets you map traffic to different backends based on rules you define via the Kubernetes API.
+- **Horizontal Pod Autoscaler**: to automatically adjust the number of pods based on the current service's workload.

+For those services that need to store data, also the following configuration files are provided:

 - **Persistent Volume Claim**: to store data that needs to persist even after the pod is deleted.
 - **ConfigMap**: to store configuration data and database initialization scripts.
-- **Horizontal Pod Autoscaler**: to automatically adjust the number of Pods in a workload based on current demand.

-Every service is accessible through the Ingress Controller, which is responsible for routing the requests to the correct service.
+We choosed to use [Traefik](https://traefik.io/) as the Ingress Controller and reverse proxy.
-In this case, the Ingress Controller is [Traefik](https://traefik.io/), a modern HTTP reverse proxy and load balancer that can be used to expose services outside the cluster.
+Traefik is a modern HTTP reverse proxy and load balancer that can be used to expose services outside the cluster.
+Each request to a microservice will pass through Traefik, which will route the request to the correct service.

 ![Kubernetes](../img/kubernetes-deployment.png)